eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 # Kura Workspace Setup

-This document describes how to set up the Kura workspace development environment, which consists of the following components:
+This document describes how to set up the Eclipse Kura workspace development environment, which consists of the following components:

 - JVM (Java JDK SE 8)
 - Eclipse IDE